milwad-dev/laravel-validate/docs/1.x/valid-discord-username.md

 ## ValidDiscordUsername

-If you may to validation bitcoin address you can use `ValidDiscordUsername` rule:
+If you want to validate bitcoin address you can use `ValidDiscordUsername` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidDiscordUsername;